Temple of Hercules Victor

-Despite (or perhaps due to) the Forum Boarium's role as the cattle-market for ancient Rome, the Temple of Hercules is the subject of a folk belief claiming that neither flies nor dogs will enter the holy place.
-The temple is the earliest surviving marble building in Rome.
-The Hercules Temple of Victor is also the only surviving sacred temple in ancient Rome that is made of Greek marble.
+Despite (or perhaps due to) the Forum Boarium's role as the cattle market for ancient Rome, the Temple of Hercules is the subject of a folk belief claiming that neither flies nor dogs will enter the holy place.
+The temple is the earliest surviving mostly intact marble building in Rome and the only surviving one made of Greek marble.